 Whether to eliminate state and local tax deductions on individual federal income taxes, including property taxes

-Whether to lowering the home mortgage deduction cap
+Whether to lower the home mortgage deduction cap

 Whether to reduce, then eliminate, the estate tax in six years and in the meantime double the amount that can be transferred tax free